What is it that puts some companies off investing in a business video?

 Take it to the max and repurpose your business videos.
 There are many effective apps and tools you can use to help you edit and repurpose your video content or to save time and money, ask your video production company to produce different edits while they are making the main video content piece.
 Think outside the box and plan your repurposing beforehand.

 The team here at Small Films have compiled what you can do to repurpose your business videos:

 1. Use all available channels

 For maximum exposure consider publishing your video on your website, on YouTube and other video sharing channels such as Vimeo, Wistia, and Vidyard.
 (If you are after one big hit count, concentrate your efforts on one channel).

 2. Optimise for social media platforms.

 Break your video into shorter clips and themes.
 You’ll be able to use these in lots of ways (embedded in marketing emails for example) but primarily for distribution across social media.
 Customise edits to fit the optimal length for each social media platform.
-Optimal lengths for the big platforms are as follows:

 3. Use the video clips sequentially in social media story features.

 Use 10 or 15-second segments to post in a story format on Instagram, Snapchat or Facebook.
 Posting stories puts you straight at the top of your followers’ feeds and is a great way of increasing visibility and engagement.